pmndrs/zustand/docs/getting-started/comparison.md

 There are two major differences between Zustand and Jotai.
 Firstly, Zustand is a single store, while Jotai consists of primitive atoms that can be composed together.
-Secondly, a Zustand store is an external store, making it more suitable when when access outside of React is required.
+Secondly, a Zustand store is an external store, making it more suitable when access outside of React is required.

 **Zustand**